-We are Pearl and Adam, and Pandi the Dog.
-We are an English couple that have found ourselves living in the Netherlands when we realised our original plan of taking her back to the west of England to renovate was a much bigger undertaking than we first thought, particularly when there was some work to do on the engine and a deadline to get the european waterways certificate.
+We are Pearl and Adam.
+We are an English couple that have found ourselves living in the Netherlands for two years when we realised our original plan of taking her back to the west of England to renovate was a much bigger undertaking than we first thought, particularly when there was some work to do on the engine and a deadline to get the european waterways certificate.
 Well that is done now, and the boat has become a home.
 We came to Belgium just before xmas as we loved Gent when we visited previously and it was closer for our friends from the UK to come for a New Years Eve party!
 And then we got happily stuck here.
 We are currently trying to persuade the Gent waterways to give us a permanent mooring although this doesn't sound hopeful.

 We would really love your help in finishing our boat, in exchange we can offer you skills in decorating, carpentry, metal work, how to rig up a solar panel system, some basic mechanics etc. Adam is far more skilled than I am in these but I have learned a lot in the past 18 months and am happy to either to work alongside skilled workers or show keen learners how to take a plunge into becoming more practical.

-We'll be working long hours to push through and get the boat done in time to set off to France in the Autumn but also try to make some time for ourselves to play music and sing, make food with friends, and have a goal to learn to Rock and Roll dance, so if you're keen to do that too that could be a fun thing to do together.
+We try to make some time for ourselves to play music and sing, make nice vegetarian food, and have a goal to learn to Rock and Roll dance, so if you're keen to do that too that could be a fun thing to do together.
 I have quite a lot of dance experience and would be willing to learn and teach at the same time.

-We are both English and could help you with learning the language, plus I'm actively trying to improve my french at the moment in preparation for a Winter in France, so if you are also trying to learn we could learn together.
+We are both English and could help you with learning the language, plus I'm actively trying to improve my french at the moment, so if you are also trying to learn we could learn together.

-Currently left on our list of jobs for this summer is:
+Currently left on our list of jobs :

 Maximum 4-5 hours a day, 5 days a week